 Some people find garlic useful for reducing abdominal discomfort.
-As a prebiotic, or a healthy type of bacteria, garlic promotes the growth of microflora in your large intestine.
-In conjunction with probiotics, garlic works to improve digestion.
+As a prebiotic, or a healthy type of bacteria, it promotes the growth of microflora in your large intestine.
+In conjunction with probiotics, it works to improve digestion.
 Some people use probiotics to treat diarrhea and irritable bowel syndrome, a condition that also causes stomach cramping and bloating.

 Proponents of garlic believe the herb contains immune-boosting properties, and therefore helps stave off illnesses such as the common cold and flu.
 Aged garlic is especially powerful due to its high level of antioxidants, which protect the body from cell damage.

 Whether you slice it, dice it or mince it, enjoy the flavor of garlic and consider using it to fight fungal infections, regulate high blood sugar levels, cure the common cold or stave off a sinus infection.
 If you do not care for the taste, try using herbal preparations such as tablets or capsules.
 The benefits of this bulbous herb are boundless.

 Because garlic may interfere with the some medications, it is best to consult a medical professional before using it as an herbal medicine.
 In addition, it may have a blood-thinning effect, which can cause some problems for people with certain health conditions.